vedshenoy/covid19_hoaxbust/README.md

 `modify_poster` is a class which is able to insert the strings at the right places.

 It will take an example poster and then put the strings extracted from the Main file in the poster.

+You need to have the correct fonts in the "Noto/" folder.
+Download these fonts from https://www.google.com/get/noto